am-2112/amOS/Documentation/UEFI.md

 The functions are listed below:
 ![Table 7.8: Memory Allocation Functions](https://github.com/user-attachments/assets/a14c2143-f8fe-4bf9-b33b-487c0af5d6fc)

+Calling `GetMemoryMap()` is mandatory before terminating boot services.
+This returns a copy of the current memory map, which is an array of memory descriptors - each of which describing a contiguous block of memory.
+The map describes **all** memory, regardless of how it is being used.
+It includes blocks allocated by `AllocatePages()` and `AllocatePool()` as well as blocks being used by firmware for its own purpose. <br/>
+Any address regions **not** backed by physical hardware does not return a range description, and any memory not supposed to be accessed by the OS is returned as `EfiReservedMemoryType`.
+All other memory can be used at our own discretion.

 ### Protocol Handler Services
 These allow applications to install a protocol on a device handle, identify handles that support given protocols, determine if handles support given protocols, and so forth. <br/>